ProjectDebbie/Biomaterials_annotated_corpus/README.md

 ![Table](STATISTICS.csv) shows statistics concerning the number of concepts corresponding to the different categories, as well as the number of total entities, sentences and tokens.

-Informtion regarding the performance of the Biomaterials Annotator can be found at https://github.com/ProjectDebbie/Biomaterials_annotator.
+Information regarding the performance of the Biomaterials Annotator can be found at https://github.com/ProjectDebbie/Biomaterials_annotator.

 ## Authors